LibertyGlobal/Guide-SDK/README.md

-Look at JSDoc [JSDoc](http://cdn.rawgit.com/LibertyGlobal/Guide-SDK/master/doc/index.html) for more details.
+Look at [JSDoc](http://cdn.rawgit.com/LibertyGlobal/Guide-SDK/master/doc/index.html) for more details.
 Start to develop from exploring demos folder of repository.

 Bug tracker